Marketing Models Explained

 Marketing promotions, word of mouth, sale promotion, PR, branding, direct marketing.

 Includes positioning, discounts, credit, payment options, value added.

 Anyone involved in your marketing activities or with customer contact.
 Your recruitment and company culture policies, training and staff remuneration.

 Research and development, customer focus, IT support.
 Your order and delivery systems and your customers’ experience of them.

 Your staff’s experience of your brand, packaging, online experience, social validation (reviews).
 It also covers the image your business portrays through its premises, vehicles and staff appearance.

-If you’d like help in understanding how to differentiate your business from your competitors give us a call, we’re here to help.
+We’ve applied this process to many companies in the Salisbury and wider Wiltshire areas; so if you’d like help in understanding how to differentiate your business from your competitors give us a call, we’re here to help.